Time for a course in Vegan Nutrition 101!

 The number one vegan nutrition question I get when people find out I’m vegan is, “How do you get protein on a vegan diet plan?”
 My reply is, “It’s much easier than you think!”
 We often don’t think of plants as containing protein, but that is a myth.
 For most people, eating a moderate amount of legumes, nuts, and seeds with your vegetables, fruits, and whole grains daily will usually get you enough protein to maintain muscle mass and be healthy.
 For athletes and fitness freaks like me who require extra protein, adding plant-based protein shakes to your daily routine can boost your vegan protein intake tremendously, each single serving shake containing up to 30g of protein.

 Grains get a bad wrap, especially with the popularity of low-carb and paleo diets.
 The truth is that there are pros and cons to eating grains just like just about everything else we consume.
-Eating unprocessed, organic, non-gmo, whole grains does have proven health benefits.
+Eating unprocessed, organic, non-gmo, whole grains does have proven health benefits and is considered part of complete vegan nutrition.
 The same cannot be said for processed or genetically modified grains.
 The healthiest grains include amaranth, teff (1 cup contains the RDA of iron!), farro, millet, bulgar, and barley.
 Quinoa and buckwheat are two nutrient-dense grain-like seeds that can be used instead of traditional grains to increase vegan protein consumption.
 If you are trying to lose weight, it can be helpful to cut grains from your vegan diet plan, thereby decreasing carbohydrates, which in turn helps you lose both water weight and body fat.
 It’s important to replace the grain in your diet with nutrient-dense plant foods so you do not “starve” your body of the vitamins and minerals it needs to be healthy.
 Endurance athletes on the other hand, need additional carbs to provide extra energy to the body.

 Boost Your Body with B12, D, and Calcium